Table of contents

-The coronavirus pandemic changed the event industry — possibly forever.
+The coronavirus pandemic changed the event industry—possibly forever.
 The number of organizations planning a virtual event in 2020 doubled from the year before.
 With a vaccine available, many event planners are wondering, "What comes next?"

-While the coronavirus pandemic taught us to expect the unexpected, many event organizers believe the event industry will transition to hybrid events.
+While the coronavirus pandemic taught us to expect the unexpected, many event organizers believe the event industry will transition to hybrid fundraising events.

-Hybrid events have both in-person and virtual components.
-If you're planning a hybrid event campaign, your challenge is to engage supporters both at home and face-to-face.
+Hybrid fundraising events have both in-person and virtual components.
+If you're planning a hybrid fundraising event campaign, your challenge is to engage supporters both at home and face-to-face.
 To help you out, we're sharing ideas for technology, engagement, and fundraising to make your hybrid event a success.

-What's a hybrid event?
+What's a hybrid fundraising event?

-A successful hybrid event engages both groups.
+A successful hybrid fundraising event engages both groups.
 Networking, attending breakout sessions, and educational resources are available to all guests, regardless of which option they choose.

 Unsurprisingly, this is also any event organizer's greatest challenge.
 How do you make virtual attendees feel as though they're attending in person?
 How do you field questions from the live audience while responding to the online chat?

-Serving in-person and virtual attendees equally in real-time requires planning, technology, and a platform that serves both groups.
+Serving in-person and virtual attendees equally in real time requires planning, technology, and a platform that serves both groups.

-Why transition to a hybrid event?
+Why transition to a hybrid fundraising event?